Contacts Guide

 Shortcode

-Supplier Name / Location Name / Venue Name / Company
+Contractor Name / Location Name / Venue Name / Company

 This field will change depending on the Contact Type e.g. Supplier, Location, Venue or Supplier (in order above).